 And these factors are also actual for determining the duration of smart contract audits.
 Depending on the size, urgency, and complexity of a smart contract, the audit process can take two days or several weeks.
 For example, complex DeFi projects and platforms require a longer time compared to simple, smart contract audits.

-General Smart Contract Auditing Process
+Near Smart Contract Auditing Process

-The security audit process can slightly differ depending on the smart contract auditing firm and the project’s specifics.
+The Near security audit process can slightly differ depending on the smart contract auditing firm and the project’s specifics.
 Below are the typical steps that almost every smart contract audit company follows.

 #1 Gathering The Specification Terms and Conditions